fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 }
 ```

 `StoreService` handles all the business logic, which results in a tiny component.
-Let's see the code part by part:
+Let’s see the code part by part:

 ##### Providers